The Southern Belle

 Hotels: Atlanta-Holiday Inn Express Atlanta Downtown, Charleston-Hotel Indigo, Savannah-Comfort Suites Historic, Tallahassee-Courtyard by Marriott, New Orleans-Hiklton New Orleans Riverside (or similar).

 Notes: All bookings are made only on English spoken tour departures.
-However some tours may be modified to multilingual (2 languages) at short notice.
+However some tours may be modified to bilingual (2 languages) at short notice.
 Tours are subject to change without notice pending climatic and local traffic conditions.